KAdamek/SMFFT/README.md

 This is a shared memory implementation of the fast Fourier transform (FFT) on CUDA GPUs for Astro-Accelerate project.

 Compile: 'make' should do that.
-It requires fftw library for comparisons.
-This dependency could be removed from FFT.c if desired.
+For comparison you need fftw library and #define CHECK_USING_FFTW in debug.h.

 Notes:
 1) Codes with _no_reorder do not produce correctly ordered results, thus if compared with cuFFT of fftw they would fail.
 This is intended as for convolution we do not need to re-order the elements.
+However if #define REORDER is in .cu file the FFT kernel will perform reordering operation so one can test correctness of the code.

-2) This was implemented as a test if convolution code could be faster if there would be FFT code callable from kernel.
-Thus this FFT implementation was aimed to be more flexible in sense that I avoided any FFT size dependent code, i.e. if N=1024 run this or that.
-I intended to try to optimize for final FFT size but it never came to that.

-3) Also we wanted low register count if possible in order not to burden host kernel (one which launches this FFT code) too much.
+2) This was implemented as a test if convolution code could be faster if there would be shared memory FFT code callable from kernel. thus we wanted low register count if possible in order not to burden host kernel (one which launches this FFT code) too much.

-4) There is, I think, a room for optimizations.
-For example more reuse of computed twiddle factors, try to use Radix-4, 8, ... for calculation of N=power-of-two.
-Higher radices would allow use of #defined values of twiddle factors more easily than current solution.
-Pre-compute twiddle factors for given FFT size N.

 What is what (files and functions throughout implementations):
-FFT.c
+FFT*.c
 Host related stuff.
 Allocated host memory and generate random data.
 Also performs checks if results are correct.